superbrothers/kubernetes-docs/kubectl_config_delete-cluster.md

 ### Synopsis

-Delete the specified cluster from the kubeconfig
+Delete the specified cluster from the kubeconfig.

 ```
 kubectl config delete-cluster NAME